MaximilianLombardo/PySCES/docs/README.md

 A detailed implementation plan for the next phase of the PySCES project, focusing on three key areas: input data structure validation, comprehensive pipeline testing, and MLX/GPU acceleration for VIPER.
 This document outlines the objectives, implementation plans, and expected outcomes for each focus area.

+### pipeline_validation_fixes.md

+A summary of the changes made to fix the pipeline validation issues in the PySCES project.
+This document describes the issues encountered, the changes made to resolve them, and the results of these changes.

+### debugging_pipeline_validation.md

+A detailed account of the debugging process for the pipeline validation issues.
+This document provides context, describes the issues encountered, the attempted solutions, and the final resolution.

+### repository_cleanup.md

+A summary of the cleanup and organization of the PySCES repository.
+This document describes the changes made to organize the repository, including archiving outdated scripts, moving test scripts to the appropriate directory, organizing documentation, and updating documentation files.

+### images/

+A directory containing images used in the documentation and examples, including:
+- **simple_viper_test.png**: Visualization of VIPER test results
+- **viper_anndata_test.png**: Visualization of VIPER results with AnnData

 ## Additional Documentation

 Additional documentation can be found in the following locations: